sairis-ai/help-center/docs/general/support/customer-support-and-escalation-guide.md

 ### Software Bugs – Urgent

-- **Description**: Bugs affecting >5% of users, preventing application use.
+- **Description**: Creates a major disruption to the business operation.
+A severe application problem causing considerable downtime.
 Hotfixes are developed, tested, and applied outside normal cycles to servers or apps.
 - **Response SLA**:
   - Business Hours: 30 minutes
   - After Hours: 4 hours